-NYC’s new mayor calls 911 on a brawl, slides down a fire pole and faces big challenges
+NYC’s new mayor calls 911 about a brawl, slides down a fire pole and faces big challenges

 “My favorite part of the job is building a team that is going to get stuff done, with the talent, experience and emotional intelligence necessary to deliver real results,” he said last weekend in an emailed response to questions.

-Yet the mayor’s debut included sharp criticism from U.S. Rep. Alexandria Ocasio-Cortez (D-N.Y.) and other progressive Democrats, who took issue with him saying dish washers and Dunkin’ Donuts employees are “low-skill workers.”
+Yet the mayor’s debut included sharp criticism from U.S. Rep. Alexandria Ocasio-Cortez (D-N.Y.) and other progressive Democrats, who took issue with his saying dish washers and Dunkin’ employees are “low-skill workers.”

 “The suggestion that any job is ‘low skill’ is a myth perpetuated by wealthy interests to justify inhumane working conditions, little/no healthcare, and low wages,” tweeted the New York congresswoman, who worked as a waitress and bartender before running for office in 2018.